shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ---

-## Part 12:  Resources Summary

-demo-app-vpc
-demo-app-public-subnet-1
-demo-app-public-subnet-2
-demo-app-public-subnet-3
-demo-app-private-subnet-1
-demo-app-private-subnet-2
-demo-app-private-subnet-3
-demo-app-igw
-demo-app-public-rt
-demo-app-eip-1
-demo-app-nat-gateway-1
-demo-app-private-rt-1
-demo-app-private-rt-2
-demo-app-private-rt-3

-my-demo-db
-demo-app-db-sg

-demo-app-backend-s3-bucket-1234
-demo-app-s3-object-upload-notification
-demo-app-sns-topic
-demo-app-file-metadata-dynamodb
-demo-app-lambda-iam-role
-demo-app-metadata-lambda
-demo-app-lambda-iam-role

-demo-app-s3-dynamo-iam-role
-demo-app-test-ami-builder
-demo-app-private-key
-demo-app-test-ami-builder-sg

-demo-app-frontend-s3-bucket-6789

-demo-app-ami
-demo-app-launch-template
-demo-app-lt-asg-sg
-demo-app-asg
-demo-app-tg
-demo-app-lb-sg
-demo-app-alb

-demo-app-bastion-host
-demo-app-bastion-host-sg

-> This summary gives a complete overview of all AWS resources created during the workshop.
-In the next section, we will clean up all resources to avoid unnecessary charges.

 ---
-## Part 13: Cleanup – Terminate All Resources
+## Part 12: Cleanup – Terminate All Resources

 <details>
 <summary>📖 Theory: The Importance of a Clean AWS Environment</summary>